Mastering Magisters' Terrace

 - Crowd Dispersal: An AoE with knockback.
 Avoid getting knocked into other mobs or puddles.

-- Arcane Magesters
+- Arcane Magister

 - Polymorph: An interruptible ability that can target non-healers.
 Prioritize interrupting this.